Baccega/TensorLibrary/README.md

 The object `tensor_op` is forward-declared and consists of the _functor_ applying the algorithm.

-The following structs are **"functors"** (in a broader sense) implementing the operations between two elements of type T, which are then placed in the specialized template of the definition for the `operator+`, `operator-` and `operator*` respectively.
+The following structs are **"functors"** (in a broader sense) implementing the operations between two elements of type $T$, which are then placed in the specialized template of the definition for the `operator+`, `operator-` and `operator*` respectively.

 New operations by design easy to add.

+---

 ## Bugs And Missing Features

+A simple check that can be added is an assert that checks ranks in different tensors that should have same dimensions and shouldn't be able to compute.
+E.g. given a rank 2 tensor $A$ of dimension (2,2) and a rank 1 tensor $B$ of dimension (3), the following operation shouldn't be possible $A_{ij}+B_{i}$

 ### Combined operations

 A combination of contraction and other operations with shared free indexes break the program.
 This happes because no addition and multiplication operations were implemented outside the einstein summation, and because the evaluation of the trace happens before the other operation, effecively ereasing what was once a dummy index from computation.